The Dangers of Vanity Metrics

 So let’s talk about how to identify vanity metrics.

-Remember, vanity metrics don't actually contribute anything towards your business goals.
+Remember, vanity metrics don't actually contribute anything toward your business goals.

-I was recently reading some materials from our partners at Databox about the hierarchy of reporting that I really liked.
-They recommend compiling a list of 5-7 specific KPIs that you’re accountable for.
-Don’t build a dashboard with 50 reports on it and try to track everything because you’ll get lost in the data.
+I was recently reading some materials from our partners at Databox about the reporting hierarchy that I really liked.
+They recommend compiling a list of 5-7 specific KPIs you’re accountable for.
+Don’t build a dashboard with 50 reports on it, and try to track everything because you’ll get lost in the data.

-By stripping it down to those 5-7 KPIs, you can make sure that all of those core metrics are accurate, meaningful numbers that give real insight into the health and success of your marketing programs.
+By stripping it down to those 5-7 KPIs, you can ensure that all of those core metrics are accurate, meaningful numbers that give a real insight into the health and success of your marketing programs.

-Let’s say you need to have 20 new phone calls booked with your sales team in order to have a successful month.
+Let’s say you need to have 20 new phone calls booked with your sales team to have a successful month.

 You’ll begin by answering the following questions: